 Take a Pause

-If our mind is running circles, caught up in the idea that we are fat and scheming on how to get away from fat – it can be pretty darn hard to think clearly.
+While our mind runs in circles we easily get caught up in the idea that we are fat.
+As we scheme on how to get away from fat – it can be pretty darn hard to think clearly.
 We might feel pulled to use mirrors, social media, and clothing to try and reason with these feelings.

-In a moment like this, rather than expect ourselves to jump from emotional reasoning to logical reasoning, can we give ourselves the space to slow down?
+Rather than expecting ourselves to jump from emotional reasoning to logical reasoning, can we give ourselves the space to slow down?
 This can and will look different for every individual.

 For example: It could look like putting on a guided meditation, stepping away from the mirror to do something we care about, taking 5 minutes to focus on our breathing, reaching out to a supportive friend, journaling, playing with a pet, or using grounding skills.